fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_023.md

-## What Are the Best Practices for Conducting Technical Interviews?
+## What Are The Best Practices For Conducting Technical Interviews?

 If you ask me, a personal interview and some basic code test.
 I am not a fan of big coding challenges and lord knows I have had